 - You can come to our office at any time during the office’s regular public hours, 8:00 a.m. to 5:00 p.m.
 If we cannot fill your request when you arrive, we may set a date and time for you to come back.
 In any case, within 10 calendar days of receiving your request we will either make the records available to you or let you know that we may need up to an additional 14 calendar days to research and respond to your request.
 By the end of that 14-day period, we will tell you whether records will be produced and when.

-You may mail or fax a request for public records to the attention of the CEA Public Records Coordinator.
+You may also email a request for public records to the CEA Public Records Coordinator.